 Broward County Public Schools has adopted the practice of school-based management.
 Recognizing that each school has unique needs, the principals, in conjunction with the School Advisory Council (SAC), determine what staffing pattern will best meet the needs of the school.
 An Instructional Allocation is appropriated for each school based on the number of students and the types of educational programs in which the students are enrolled.
-The Instructional Allocation covers the cost of classroom teachers, materials and supplies, and eight days of substitute teachers for each teacher.
+The Instructional Allocation covers the cost of classroom teachers, materials and supplies, and substitute teachers.